k-kruusi/GameBase/README.md

 * Physics
 * And much more!

-In all seriousnes, I'm still flushing out some game ideas, so I'll take the -1 mark for the proposal. :)
+In all seriousness, I'm still flushing out some game ideas, so I'll take the -1 mark for the proposal. :)

 ```
 Eric Thompson